kevinsullivan/TLAPlusDocker/README.md

 # VSCode Dev Containter for TLA+

+By Kevin Sullivan
+University of Virginia Department of Computer Science Building with gratitude on work by many others, esp LL.

 ## What this is

 - A TLA+ development environment through VSCode, Docker, and Dev Containers